 Start a movement. #TakeBackMedicine

-Sarah Mongiello Bernstein is a pediatrics resident and can be reached on Twitter @sbernsteinmd.
+Sarah Mongiello Bernstein is a pediatric resident and can be reached on Twitter @sbernsteinmd.